C. J. Carella

-Carlos J. Martijena-Carella is a role-playing game designer and novel author.
+Carlos J. Martijena-Carella is a role-playing game designer and novelist.

 Career

 RPGs

 Following an introduction to GURPS in Steve Jackson's Man to Man, C.J.
-Carella got his start in the role-playing games industry with GURPS Martial Arts (1990) and freelanced for Steve Jackson Games.
+Carella got his first work in the role-playing games industry on GURPS Martial Arts (1990) and freelance work for Steve Jackson Games.
 Carella designed GURPS War Against the Chtorr (1993), which game designer Rick Swan called a "first-rate supplement for the GURPS game".
 He also wrote GURPS Voodoo: The Shadow War, published in 1995.

-Carella was later a Palladium Books staffer.
-He created the Nightbane setting and was involved in the production of Mercenaries and Pantheons of the Megaverse for Palladium's multigenre RPG RIFTS.
-Carella also authored Rifts Manhunter (1996) for Myrmidon Press, a cross-over book between Myrmidon's own science-fiction game Manhunter and Rifts.
-Carella designed the role-playing games CJ Carella's WitchCraft (1996) and Armageddon: The End Times (1997), which were first published by Myrmidon.
+Carella then became a staff member of Palladium Books.
+He created the Nightbane setting and was involved in the production of Mercenaries and Pantheons of the Megaverse for Palladium's multigenre RPG Rifts.
+While editor-in-chief at Myrmidon Press from 1993–1997, Carella also wrote Rifts Manhunter (1996), as a crossover between Rifts and Myrmidon's own science-fiction game Manhunter.

-Carella developed the Unisystem for the first editions of WitchCraft and Armageddon.
-Carella had bad experiences with the business end of Myrmidon, and since George Vasilakos and M. Alexander Jurkat of Eden Studios, Inc. were fans of his work, they had talked about doing a Conspiracy X/Witchcraft crossover book.
+Myrmidon also published the first editions of Carella's role-playing games CJ Carella's WitchCraft (1996) and Armageddon: The End Times (1997).
+The games both used Carella's original Unisystem rules engine.

+Following negative experiences with the business side of Myrmidon Press, Carella decided to sell the rights to his games to another publisher.
+At the time, Eden Studios, Inc. founders George Vasilakos and M. Alexander Jurkat were fans of his work and talked with Carella about developing a crossover book for Conspiracy X and Witchcraft.
+Since Conspiracy X supplement sales were dropping by 1998, Eden Studios wanted to add more lines to revitalize the business, and signed an exclusive license with Carella to publish his WitchCraft and Armageddon role-playing games.

-By 1998, sales on Conspiracy X supplements were slowly dropping and they realized that they needed more lines to revitalize the business.
-In July 1998, Eden Studios announced that they had come to agreement for an exclusive license to Carella's WitchCraft and Armageddon RPGs.
-Carella created a simplified variant of Unisystem for the Buffy the Vampire Slayer Roleplaying Game (2002) that he called the "cinematic" system.
-Carella's Secret of the Ancients (2003) was the final volume of Eden's Odyssey adventures series.
+Following the success of the system used in WitchCraft, Carella created a simplified Unisystem variant for the Buffy the Vampire Slayer Roleplaying Game (2002), named the "Cinematic" Unisystem.
+Carella wrote Secret of the Ancients (2003) which was the final volume of the Odyssey adventures series from Eden.
 Carella also co-designed Eden Studios' RPG Terra Primate.